 Elephant tattoos are not only visually striking, but they are also rich in symbolic value.
 The majestic animal is often associated with wisdom, prosperity, and luck.
 It is also a fantastic option for someone who wants to honor their family or wants a piece associated with unity, loyalty, and patience.
 A matriarch always heads an elephant herd, which could be interpreted as a symbol of female power and strength.

 While elephants are some of the largest animals on the planet, they look great in a small tattoo.
 That’s because their appearance is so recognizable.
 A small elephant tattoo can be placed almost anywhere on your body – from your wrist to your shoulder, back, or ribs – making it a versatile choice.

 2. Simple Elephant Tattoo

-Elephant tattoos are versatile – they can be as elaborate or as simple as you like.
-If your style is more minimal, or you prefer black-ink tattoos, an elephant design is a great option.
+Elephant tattoos are versatile – they can be as elaborate or as minimilist as you like.
+If you like a more simple tattoo design, or you prefer black-ink tattoos, an elephant design is a great option.
 Try a line drawing, silhouette, or cartoon elephant for a simplified take on an elephant inking.

 3. Mandala Elephant Tattoo

 Both elephants and mandalas have strong spiritual significance in Eastern cultures.
 In the Hindu religion, the god Ganesha is depicted with the head of an elephant and is associated with new beginnings, success, wisdom, and removing obstacles.
 Meanwhile, mandalas represent the universe and are used to focus the mind.
 As a result, a mandala tattoo is an ideal choice for a spiritual person with a love of learning.

 4. Elephant Family Tattoo